lnpay/lnpay-php/README.md

 ## Documentation
 The first alpha version of this SDK is mainly a wrapper for the [LNPay API](https://docs.lnpay.co/)

-Everything revolves around the wallet and Wallet Access Keys (WAK) which grant various levels of permission.

 ## Setup
 ```